Last Updated: November 30, 2024

 Early Life

 Bonnie Wright was born Bonnie Francesca Wright on February 17, 1991, in London, England.
-Her parents, Gary Wright and Sheila Teague, own the Wright & Teague jewellery company.
+Her parents, Gary Wright, and Sheila Teague, own the Wright & Teague jewelry company.
 Bonnie has an older brother named Lewis, and she attended Prior Weston Primary School and the King Alfred School.
 When she was filming the "Harry Potter" series, Wright had a tutor on the set.
-In 2009, she enrolled at University of the Arts London to study at the London College of Communication, and she earned a Bachelor of Arts degree in filmmaking in 2012.
+In 2009, she enrolled at the University of the Arts London to study at the London College of Communication, and she earned a Bachelor of Arts degree in filmmaking in 2012.

 Career